This post is the first part of a two part step by step tutorial on how to install SharePoint 2016 in a fully automated

-- SharePoint 2019 (still in Preview – to learn more about all the upcoming features in SharePoint 2019, click here)
+- SharePoint 2019 (to learn more about all the new features in SharePoint 2019, click here)

 In this post, I will talk about the first part of the process: downloading the SharePoint installation package and I will use SharePoint 2016 as an example.

 The download process will be managed by a script called AutoSPSourceBuilder that will download the SharePoint installation package and all its dependencies and will create a folder structure ready to be used in AutoSPInstaller.
 The AutoSPSourceBuilder script will download:

 To download the SharePoint 2016 installation package, follow the steps below:

 2. Download AutoSPSourceBuilder.
 After download, the folder should contain the following structure.